Putin cancels annual TV news conference

 Kremlin spokesman Dmitry Peskov was asked in a call with reporters whether a date had been set for this year’s “big news conference” and replied: “No, there won’t be one before the new year.”

-He said President Putin would find other ways to communicate with journalists, noting that he had held other news conferences, including on his trips abroad.
+He said Mr Putin would find other ways to communicate with journalists, noting that he had held other news conferences, including on his trips abroad.

-Last Friday, President Putin answered questions from reporters during a visit to the Kyrgyz capital Bishkek.
+Last Friday, Mr Putin answered journalists’ questions during a visit to the Kyrgyz capital Bishkek.

-It is not clear whether the television “Direct Wire” hour, where citizens can normally make complaints to President Putin in person every year, will take place.
+It is not clear whether the television “Direct Wire” hour, where citizens can normally make complaints to Mr Putin in person every year, will take place.

-Last year’s event took place on December 23, almost exactly two months before the invasion began, as the Kremlin was denying Ukrainian and US accusations that tens of thousands of Russian troops massing near the border presaged an invasion.
+Last year’s event was on December 23, almost exactly two months before the invasion began.
+It came as the Kremlin was denying Ukrainian and US accusations that tens of thousands of Russian troops massing near the border presaged an invasion.

-President Putin used the occasion to say Russia wanted to avoid conflict with Ukraine but needed an “immediate” response from the United States and its allies to its demands for security guarantees.
+Mr Putin used the occasion to say Russia wanted to avoid conflict with Ukraine but needed an “immediate” response from the US and its allies to its demands for security guarantees.

-President Putin’s big annual press conference has taken place 17 times since 2001.
+Mr Putin’s big annual press conference has been held 17 times since 2001.

 The only interruptions were in 2005 and from 2008 to 2012, when Dmitry Medvedev was president.